egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

 6in4 Tunneling based on RFC-4213 is both a simple, and an effective method for connecting IPv6 networks across IPv4, including NAT.
-There are multiple IPv6 tunnel brokers offering free, and hastle free, tunnels using 6in4.
+There are multiple IPv6 tunnel brokers offering free, and hassle free, tunnels using 6in4.
 Modern, open source operating systems have good support for 6in4.
 There are open source "firewall" appliances using these operating systems and providing simple 6in4 configuration.
 Join the IPv6 network today, there's no reason to wait.
 Better